It wasn't easy being green for the actress who originally played the Wicked Witch

 (SOUNDBITE OF SONG, "DEFYING GRAVITY")

-SHAPIRO: Long before the new movie "Wicked" made a sympathetic character of the Wicked Witch of the West, she was played by actress Margaret Hamilton in the classic film "The Wizard Of Oz."
-As NPR's Neda Ulaby reports, it was not easy being green.
+SIMON: Long before the Broadway musical and now the new movie "Wicked" made a sympathetic character of the Wicked Witch of the West, she was played by actress Margaret Hamilton in the 1939 film "The Wizard Of Oz."
+As NPR's Neda Ulaby reports, it wasn't easy being green.

 NEDA ULABY, BYLINE: In the original book, author L. Frank Baum did not even imagine his witch with green skin, says writer Ailea Merriam-Pigg.